connortbot/starbit/README.md

 ## First Game Version
 `starbit` takes 2-4 players per game.
 Each Player controls an respective Empire in a tiny, randomly-generated Galaxy.
-The Galaxy is made up of a grid of Systems (though the grid is circle-shaped).
+The Galaxy is made up of a grid of Systems.

 A Player wins by getting control over the entire Galaxy.